carlybeefbarley/mgb/code/README.md

 At the simplest, [install Meteor](https://meteor.com) and then type 'meteor' in this /code/ folder

+## React magic

+The .JSX files are typically defining React Components which can then be used in html like elements.
+The choice of upper/lower case for the name is VERY IMPORTANT: React's JSX uses the upper vs. lower case convention to distinguish between local component classes and HTML tags ([docs](https://facebook.github.io/react/docs/jsx-in-depth.html)).
+Upper case is for React Components (classes), lower case is for html elements

 ## Startup code

 * Client startup code is in /client/modules/startup.js